obreitwi/hedup/README.md

 # hedup: Perform HEtzner Dns UPdates via command line

-**UPDATE** Updating DNS entries via mail has been deprecated and replaced with a proper API, making `hedup` obsolete.
-For `certbot`-plugin functionality, please refer to newer implementations like [certbot-dns-hetzner](https://github.com/ctrlaltcoop/certbot-dns-hetzner).
+***DEPRECATED** Updating DNS entries via mail has been deprecated and replaced with a proper API, making `hedup` obsolete.
+For `certbot`-plugin functionality, please refer to newer implementations like [certbot-dns-hetzner](https://github.com/ctrlaltcoop/certbot-dns-hetzner).*

 The Hetzner DNS Robot can be updated via mail. `hedup` allows you to generate such DNS zonefile update mails, append a Let's Encrypt-ACME challenge and sign